-Paleontologists help us learn more about long-extinct animals, as their knowledge about tectonic plate movements, fossilization and ecosystems from thousands of years ago can help make sense of ancient habitats and piece together the lives of these animals.
+Paleontologists can help us learn more about long-extinct animals.
+Their knowledge about tectonic plate movements, fossilization and ecosystems from thousands of years ago can help make sense of ancient habitats and piece together the lives of these animals.

-Fossils are vital, as from these we can learn precise information about the inner mechanisms of animals’ bodies, such as strength and placement of their muscles, nerves and so on.
+From fossils, we can learn precise information about the inner mechanisms of animals’ bodies.
+This includes the strength and placement of their muscles, nerves and more.

-This can also help us gain knowledge about the preserved animal’s diet, through study of the shape of the skull, teeth and strength of jaw muscles.
+They can help us gain knowledge about the preserved animal’s diet, through study of the shape of the skull, teeth and strength of jaw muscles.

 We can also use the site of the fossil to obtain information about the ecosystem that the animal lived in.